Gruppe-106/Time-reporting-and-accounting-system/src/server/apiEndpoints/README.md

 # Todo
 1. Projects manager connector
-2. Task project connector WIP
-3. User task time register WIP
-4. Group
-5. Get name of timetype in tasks
+2. Get name of timetype in tasks
-6. Time as a number not string
+3. Time as a number not string